Justice Alito: Mail-in ballots received after Election Day in Pennsylvania must be kept separate

 He declined to address a separate request for an emergency order to stop those ballots from being tallied.

-Alito, who was nominated by former President George W. Bush, said that the court had not previously been informed about state guidance handed down to counties on Oct.
+Alito, who was nominated by former President George W. Bush, said that the court had not previously been informed on state guidance handed down to counties on Oct.
 28 about what to do with ballots received between the 8 p.m.
 Nov.
 3 deadline and Friday, Nov.
 6.

 GOP IN PA.
 ASKS SCOTUS TO SEGREGATE ALL LATE-ARRIVING MAIL BALLOTS